 Pipe Entry: Provide openings as indicated on Drawings.

-Main and Lateral Pipes: Neatly cut off main and lateral pipes flush with inside of manhole or inlet where they enter structure walls, and point up irregularities and rough edges with nonshrinking grout.
+Main and Lateral Pipes: Neatly cut off main and lateral pipes flush with inside of manhole or inlet where they enter structure walls, and point up irregularities and rough edges with non-shrink grout.

 Inverts: Shape inverts for smooth flow across structure floor as shown on Drawings.
 Use concrete and mortar to obtain proper grade and contour and finish surface with fine textured wood float.